 Washington D.C. can be a high-pressure sort of place, which is exactly why it’s key to tap into the wellness side of the city the second you get here.
-Lucky for you, Kimpton Mason & Rook Hotel is tucked right in the heart of Logan Circle, where everything from trendy workout classes to nutritional eateries surround the walkable neighborhood.
+Lucky for you, there’s Logan Circle, where everything from trendy workout classes to nutritional eateries surround the walkable neighborhood.
 Here’s a guide to all things wellness and wellbeing in Logan Circle, in Washington D.C.

 - Cyclists will love the easy access to cult-favorite spin classes at both Zengo Cycle and SoulCycle.
 Zengo Cycle is the first fully-dedicated indoor cycling studio in the DC-area, and classes have a nightclub vibe with intimate dark rooms and black lights, thumping music and hand weights for muscle sculpting.
 SoulCycle has locations around the country and are known for their transformative classes.

 - If strength training is more your style, try DC’s own Cut Seven, a sleek studio where each fitness class focuses on working different muscle groups to the point of fatigue.
 Yes, it sounds a little crazy, but the skilled staff teaches you the proper way to help your body recover so you don’t hit any workout plateaus.

 - For the long and lean look, try a barre class at VIDA Fitness Logan Circle, where fluid exercises help perfect your posture and sculpt a dancer’s physique.
 Flow Yoga Center offers more than 90 classes a week at a variety of fitness levels, all designed to tone, stretch and de-stress.